durveshumekar09/credit-risk-model-validation-and-explainability/README.md

 ## Screenshots

-Please Refer the screenshots in Repository
+Please refer the screenshots in repository